jsullivanlive/dbsaver/README.md

 - [x] salesforce auth
 - [x] add settings so user can turn on/off alerts
+- [x] generate image with map of recent sessions to spot weird locations
+- [ ] show top locations
+- [ ] show new locations
+- [ ] show new oauth apps
+- [ ] show popular browsers
 - [ ] alert about new users being created, especially ones with bigger privs
 - [ ] send email when new oauths are being used a lot
 - [ ] send email when managed packages are updated